ValheKouneli/SkrolliEditor/documentation/Implementation.md

 Article's synopsis is in its separate table, but more of its field could have their own table as well.

 I did not implement paging as per the course requirements, because I heard about this requirement when there was only a couple of days of the course left, and I had more important features to do.
 It would be easy to do, however, using the LIMIT and OFFSET keywords in the database query.

+Most of the pages should be nice to view even on mobile...